KatieAnthon/KidKode-SheCanCode-Hackathon/README.md

 KidKode is aimed at engaging children as young as 5 years old to engage with the basics of coding.

-Schools are encouraged to get children from diverse backgrounds to get involved with coding from an early age in order to improve their diversity scoring.
+Schools are encouraged to get children from diverse backgrounds involved with coding from an early age in order to improve their diversity scoring.

-Children are encouraged to improve their coding skills by levelling up their characters.
+Children are encouraged to improve their coding skills by levelling up their characters and scoring high on the leaderboard at their respective schools.

 See more below!